top of page

 There is walking right from the front door and the small town of Dulverton is only a couple of miles away, where you’ll find shops, pubs, two bookshops and a wellbeing centre.

-With guest speaker Hazel Prior
+With guest speaker Mark Crees

 Prices